3kho/haproxy-protection/INSTALLATION.md

 - HMAC_COOKIE_SECRET - different random string, a salt for pow cookies
 - TOR_CONTROL_PORT_PASSWORD - the control port password for tor daemon
 - RAY_ID - string to identify the HAProxy node by
+- BACKEND_NAME - Optional, name of backend to build from hosts.map
+- SERVER_PREFIX - Optional, prefix of server names used in server-template
+- VERIFY_BACKEND_SSL - whether to verify backend ssl, requires you have a private CA, install the cert on the proxies, and CA signed certs on your origins.
 - CHALLENGE_EXPIRY - how long solution cookies last for, in seconds
 - CHALLENGE_INCLUDES_IP - any value, whether to lock solved challenges to IP or tor circuit
-- BACKEND_NAME - Optional, name of backend to build from hosts.map
-- SERVER_PREFIX - Optional, prefix of server names used in server-template
-- ARGON_TIME - argon2 iterations
+- ARGON_TIME - default argon2 iterations
-- ARGON_KB - argon2 memory usage in KB
+- ARGON_KB - default argon2 memory usage in KB
-- POW_DIFFICULTY - pow difficulty
+- POW_DIFFICULTY - default pow difficulty
 - POW_TYPE - type of ahsh algorithm for pow "argon2" or "sha256"
-- VERIFY_BACKEND_SSL - whether to verify backend ssl, requires you have a private CA on the proxy and using it to sign your backend certs

 #### Run in docker (for testing/development)